 Photo Credit: Mike Zorger

 Guided horseback rides set off daily across the Shenandoah Valley at Fort Valley Ranch, allowing nature-loving guests to take in the views of slow-moving creeks, cascading waterfalls, and colorful fall foliage.
 Keep your eyes open for native wildlife, like white-tailed deer, raccoons, and wild turkeys.
-Guided horseback rides range from one hour to a full day of clip-clopping across the George Washington National Forest.
+Guided horseback rides range from one hour to a full day of clip-clopping across the George Washington and Jefferson National Forests.

 Kids as young as six years old can join the one-hour horseback ride, enabling the whole family to revel in forest views.
 There is also a campground on-site with cabins, RV sites, and tent sites, so it’s a cinch to make it a weekend in the woods.